DRESS AT SCHOOL

 - Girls may wear tights of one solid color under shorts.
 Fishnet style tights are not allowed.

 - Tennis shoes or dress shoes are allowed.
+Shoes with wheels are not allowed.

 - Sandals must be dress-style only.
 No sports sandals, thongs or flip-flops are allowed.